shegx01/open_code_config/ogc/control/commands/generic/worktrees.md

 - **prs** / **all**: Create worktrees for all open PRs
 - **[branch-name]**: Create worktree for specific branch

-## Your Worktree Management Process:
+## Your Worktree Management Process

 **Step 1: Safety Checks and Assessment**

 - Verify git repository is clean (no uncommitted changes) before major operations
 - Check if git worktrees are already in use with `git worktree list`
 - Verify GitHub CLI is available and authenticated for PR operations